 Headshot of Stacie Rohrbach

 Prior to her current academic appointment that began in 2003, Stacie worked professionally in print, digital, and physical media, designing identity systems, corporate standards manuals and annual reports, environmental graphics, interactive websites, and product packaging since 1996.
 She earned a BFA in graphic design from Carnegie Mellon University and a Master of Graphic Design from North Carolina State University.
 Stacie was a member of the AIGA Design Educators Community steering committee from 2007 to 2011 and served as its vice-chair for three years.
 She was also a board member for the Adobe Design Achievement Awards from 2011-2014.
-Currently, Stacie serves as an editorial board member for the AIGA Design Educators Community publications ‘Dialectic’ and ‘Dialog’.
-In additional to her national contributions to the field, Stacie applies her strengths in course planning and implementation to the design of rubrics and syllabi that serve as models for the School and university.
+Stacie currently serves as an editorial board member for the AIGA Design Educators Community publications ‘Dialectic’ and ‘Dialog’.
+In addition to her national contributions to the field, Stacie applies her strengths in course planning and implementation to the design of rubrics and syllabi that serve as models for the School and university.

 My Links: